spotinst/help/src/docs/administration/policies/create-new-policy.md

 ### Actions

-Once you choose a service, the service will appear below with its set of standard Create, Update, and Delete actions that are granted with the service.
+Once you choose a service, the service opens below with its set of standard Create, Update, and Delete actions that are granted with the service.

 <img src="/administration/_media/create-policy-04.png" width="406" height="166" />